heatherzh01/Interactive-Lab-Hub/Lab 5/README.md

 **1. Set up threshold detection** Can you identify when a signal goes above certain fixed values?

+And volume change would always be around 0.0, but when i make sound, this will change, for example like this

+Volume Change: 971.1
+Loudest Frqeuncy: 29.0
+RMS volume: 701.5

 **2. Set up a running averaging** Can you set up a running average over one of the variables that are being calculated.[moving average](https://en.wikipedia.org/wiki/Moving_average)

+I think a running average is very suitable for this.
+I would pick volume change as the variable for calculating moving average.

 **3. Set up peak detection** Can you identify when your signal reaches a peak and then goes down?

+I am not sure if there is a peek value.
+I have observed values above 2000.

 For technical references: